Hack4Eugene/SpeedUpAmerica/README.md

 ~~~~

 ### Push to Web Based Development Environment
+This stage of implementation is dependent on what environment you will be deploying to.
+We currently have 3 methods that we're testing, with Heroku and dedicated hosting being operational.

 ## Heroku
-This implementation of Speed Up Your City has been tested on Heroku, on a free dyno, with a small MySQL instance
+This implementation of Speed Up Your City has been tested on Heroku, on a free dyno, with a small MySQL instance add-on ($9.99 a month, only recommend for testing purposes)

 ## Elastic Beanstalk
 This project currently does not run on Elastic Beanstalk, although we do intend to implement this.
 There is a placeholder .ebextensions folder in preparation for this.
+This would utilize Elastic Beanstalk, in conjunction with a small to medium EC2 instance, and a MySQL RDS instance.

 ## Dedicated Hosting
-Speeduplouisville.com is currently running on a dedicated server.
+Speeduplouisville.com is currently running on a dedicated server hosted by Smart Data Systems.